 NOTE 2: To avoid MT traffic for more mobile UEs causing more stationary UEs to be woken up, the AMF could allocate Paging Subgroup IDs taking into account the UE's mobility pattern.

 If the AMF has determined AMF PEIPS Assistance Information for the UE, the AMF stores it in the UE context in AMF and provides it to the UE in every Registration Accept message.
+If the UE supports to use PEIPS while an emergency PDU session is ongoing, and the AMF also supports the use of PEIPS while an emergency PDU session is ongoing, the AMF shall indicate the capability in the Registration Accept message.